Alysia Kay Marburger

 - Jail Photo

-- Andy Cole of Clinton has been charged with First Degree Murder for the October 2008 slaying of Alysia Marburger.
+- Andy Cole of Clinton was charged with First Degree Murder for the October 2008 slaying of Alysia Marburger.
 He pled guilty to two lesser charges.

 - Clinton County in Iowa

 On Oct.
 13, 2008, Marburger’s white Hyundai Sonata was found near the 400 block of 10th Avenue South in Clinton.
 The keys were not in the car, and the driver’s side back window was partially down.
 On the floor behind the driver’s seat, family members found Marburger’s gray striped dress pants and her underwear.
 The screen display half of her broken flip cellphone was found on the back seat.

 At 11:08 a.m. on Friday, October 24, 2008, Marburger’s partially nude remains were discovered in a ditch in the Rock Creek Cabin area at 2829 U.S. 67 in Camanche.
 She had a sweater and a bra on her upper body that were partially pulled up over her shoulders, but was unclothed from the waist down except for a black knee-high stocking.

 Her white purse was found in a wooded area several feet from where her body was discovered.
 The other half of her cellphone was found across the road.